Weighted cscK metrics on K\"ahler varieties: Introduction

 \begin{taggedbigcond}{(A)} There exists a $T$-equivariant resolution of singularities $\pi: Y \to X$ such that $Y$ is K\"ahler and $\pi$ is an isomorphism over $\pi^{-1}(X^\reg)$.
 Also, there exist a K\"ahler metric $\om_Y$ on $Y$, a positive constant $K_1 > 0$, and a function $\rho_1 \in \QPSH(Y)$ such that

 \end{taggedbigcond}

 In the above notation, $\QPSH(Y)$ is the set of all quasi-plurisubharmonic functions on $Y$.
-A resolution of singularities described in Condition \ref{cond_A} is referred to as {\it a resolution of Fano type} in \cite{Boucksom_Jonsson_Trusiani_2024} (see \cite[Sec.~4.1]{Boucksom_Jonsson_Trusiani_2024} for further discussions and examples).
+A resolution of singularities described in Condition \ref{cond_A} is referred to as {\it a resolution of Fano type} in \cite{Boucksom_Jonsson_Trusiani_2024} (see Section \ref{sect_examples} and \cite[Sec.~4.1]{Boucksom_Jonsson_Trusiani_2024} for further discussions and examples).

-Under Condition~\ref{cond_A}, we establish the following existence theorem:
+Under Condition~\ref{cond_A}, we establish the following existence theorem for singular weighted cscK metrics:

-\begin{bigthm} Let $(X,\om)$ be a compact K\"ahler variety with log terminal singularities and satisfy Condition~\ref{cond_A}.
-If the Mabuchi functional $\M_{\omega}$ on $X$ is $T_\mathbb{C}$-coercive, then $X$ admits a singular cscK metric in $\{\om\}$ which also minimizes $\M_\om$, where $T_\BC$ is the complexification of $T$.
+\begin{bigthm} Let $(X,\om)$ be a compact K\"ahler variety with log terminal singularities that satisfies Setting~\ref{bigset:GS}.
+Assume that $(X,\om)$ satisfies Condition~\ref{cond_A}, $v$ is $\log$-concave and $w$ is an extremal weight.
+If the weighted Mabuchi functional $\M_{v,w}$ is $T_\BC$-coercive, then $X$ admits a singular $(v,w)$-cscK metric in $\{\om\}$, which also minimizes $\M_{v,w}$. \end{bigthm}

-In particular, if $\Aut(X)$ is discrete, the coercivity of Mabuchi functional implies the existence of singular cscK metrics in $\{\om\}$. \end{bigthm}

-The main idea for proving Theorem~\ref{bigthm:cscK} is to establish uniform a priori estimates for the solutions to a family of cscK equations on the resolution of singularities.
-This result generalizes the work of Chen and Cheng \cite{Chen_Cheng_2021_1} to the degenerate setting.
-Moreover, our method can be extended to a weighted setup, which will be discussed later.